 While you heat your pizza stone, put the frozen pizza in the microwave.
 Depending upon the pizza’s size and crust, it would take anywhere between 5-10 minutes to be ready.
 Once it is ready, just place it on top of the stone without worrying about a thermal shock.

-Cook the Pizza
+III.
+Cook The Pizza

 Many people do not prefer using a microwave as they feel it changes the taste of the pizza.
 The solution is simple: just cook your pizza instead.